lutteropp/GenomeTableDownloader/README.md

 # GenomeTableDownloader
-R script that takes a list of species names, automatically downloads the FASTA genomes (which can be in various states of assembly), and returns a tab-separated mapping from each FASTA file to its taxon name as required by the hakmer-tool.
+R script that takes a list of species names, automatically downloads the FASTA genomes (which can be in various states of assembly), and returns a tab-separated mapping from each FASTA file to its taxon name as required by the hakmer tool.
 The script has no problems with species synonyms or misclassified species.

 Example usage:
 - Create a text file called species_names containing the taxon names line by line.